boundtotheearth/tp/docs/UserGuide.md

 In addition to the above sort types and orders, the list can be sorted by completion status.

-* This is the "dominant sort" that will ensure that all incomplete projects/tasks are above complete items, before sorting the items in the specified sort type and order above.
+* This is the "dominant sort" that will ensure that all incomplete items are above complete items, before sorting the items in the specified sort type and order above.

 * The default sort order will sort the items by completion status.